 Connecting you to free or low-cost health insurance when you file your Colorado state taxes

 Check a box when you file your state taxes if you would like us — Colorado’s official health insurance marketplace — to see if you may qualify for free or low-cost health coverage.
-If you file your taxes by April 15th, this selection launches a process that will help you enroll during a Special Enrollment Period.
+If you file your taxes by the tax filing deadline, this selection launches a process that will help you enroll during a Special Enrollment Period.

 Check the box or ask your tax preparer

 When you do your state taxes, a section of the form (form DR 0104) will allow you to say that you or a family member does not have health insurance and would like to find out if you can get free or low-cost health coverage.
 By checking the box on the tax form, you are giving permission to share information with us, here at Connect for Health Colorado.
 (There is no risk to checking this box.
 See more details in the FAQs below.)